 A current resume will be required as part of your application for most online M.Ed. programs.

 In addition, you may also be asked to provide a letter of intent (i.e., a personal statement with specific prompts) or a professional goal statement (what you intend to do with your degree).

 Because you are working toward a Master’s in Education, chances are you’re going to need access to a classroom.
 Talk to someone in admissions to determine what your class/work schedule might look like and whether or not you will be able to work full-time while completing your program.

 Depending on the specialization that you choose, you may be required to complete internship hours (e.g., Administration, School Counseling, etc.).
-Take this in to consideration when deciding whether an M.Ed. is right for you.
+Take this into consideration when deciding whether an M.Ed. is right for you.
 In some cases, you may need to talk to your administration–make sure you have their support before you start.

-The admission process for applying to an online M.Ed. program don’t seem to be too complicated.
+The admission process for applying to an online M.Ed. program doesn’t seem to be too complicated.
 In fact, it almost sounds like your typical, education job application.
 Before you apply, make sure you talk to someone in admissions about what their program would look like for you.
 Find the program that fits into your life.